keithalewis/lac/README.md

 load puts ( int dlsym dlopen libc.so puts string )
 ```

+## Data Structures

+Every type is associated with a unique small integer.
+This is used as an index into arrays for parsing, printing,
+allocating, copying, and freeing values of that type.

+---

 New functions to be interpreted by `lac` can be defined by
 specifying their name, signature, and body.
 ```